Skip to main content

 A party that claims to represent the Sephardic population of Israel and promote Orthodox religious following.
 As a person who believes in secularity, this party already spells trouble even if it forms an alliance with the leading party/government every election cycle.

-This party used to be supported of lives over territory, until 2015 when they became pro-settlement freedoms after joining the Likud formed government.
+This party used to be supporters of lives over territory, until 2015 when they became pro-settlement freedoms after joining the Likud formed government.

 National Religious Party–Religious Zionism (7/120)

-The fact that this party exists is a reason why no Canadian who supports Israel should even call People’s Party racist.
-It is the merger of the Religious Zionist Party and The Jewish Home parties.
+Many Canadians call the People’s Party of Canada racist and at the same time are supporters of Israel.
+It’s a bit of a joke really.
+This party is the merger of the Religious Zionist Party and The Jewish Home parties.
 It is lead by Bezalel Smotrich who is an illegal settler in the Israeli-occupied West Bank.
 Does anything else need to be said?
 A vote for this party is a vote condoning land theft.

 Most notoriously, he was arrested by the Shin Bet’s division for suspected Jewish terrorism during the disengagement from Gaza.

 If this isn’t enough, the guy is a proud Homophone.
-It’s simply whataboutism for people to argue against LGBT+ for Palestine, when Israel’s own government has a minister who is a homophobic terrorist-planning psychopath.
+It’s simply whataboutism for people to be poke fun of LGBT+ for Palestine, when Israel’s own government has a minister who is a homophobic terrorist-planning psychopath.

 United Torah Judaism (7/120)